ckesanapalli/davidschirduan.github.io/_posts/2019-03-19-FlashReviews.md

 I bought this one after I read Ravenloft.
 Oh man.
 These maps are UGLY, and the text is UGLY and the paragraphs are HUUUGE!
 I would basically have to re-write this whole thing to use it at the table.

 No thanks.

+## Roots of Bitterness (Delete)

+The long paragraphs caused my eyes to glaze over, and the setting didn't really grab me.
+I skimmed it and never really got a sense for what the purpose of the adventure was.
+Explore the hidden temple?
+Defeat the roaming cossacks?
+Eat a bunch of Elk?

+## No Salvation for Witches (Delete)

+starts with this setence:

+> This is not a low-prep adventure.
+NSFW is a cheerfully gory adventure inspired by slasher movies and heavy metal.
+This isn’t grimdark, it’s glibdark.
+Have fun!

+I just NOPE'D right out of their.
+Doesn't sound like my jam at all.

+## Monolith Beyond Space and Time (Archive)

+At least he's honest at the start.

+> A twist or two will momentarily break the tension until the ramifications set in, and then they hit climax where they realize that they cannot win.
+They are doomed, and were doomed from the moment they got involved.

+> You do not want to do this to your players very often, mind you.
+You probably do not want to do it to them at all.
+You are their Referee, likely their friend, and feelings would be hurt.
+Well that is what I, as the author, am here for.
+You are not doing it to them.
+I am.
+You are not responsible.

+That's bullshit.
+I bought, chose, and prepped this adventure.
+I am 100% responsible!

+But let's keep reading, I'm intrigued, at the very least.

+_Reads a few more pages_

+This adventure is a giant kick in the teeth to your players.
+At one point they can become **allergic to water**!
+And yes, they still need to drink.

+I kinda like it, because it's wildly imaginative and weird.
+Worth stealing ideas from.
+But I would NEVER run this as written.

+## Broodmother Skyfortress (Will Review)

+I've heard a lot about this adventure, and it looks interesting enough that I'll want to read it more in the future.
+The GM advice in particular looks solid.

+Don't know if I'll play it yet....

+## Challenge of the Frog Idol (Will Play)

+I love rumor tables.
+Good stuff.
+Nice description of the nearby town and what's happening there.
+I love the causeways mechanic.

+Alright, I'm sold.
+This looks clever and fun.

+## Hyqueous Vaults (Will Play)

+This map looks amazing.
+Locations are pretty terse and straightforward.
+Puzzles look like fun.
+SOLD!

+## Gone Fishin' (Will Play)

+Includes a soup recipe.
+Okay.

+LOVE LOVE LOVE the starting concept.
+Sounds like a real local legend.

+This has a great tone; light-hearted and funny.

+"Fop 2nd level fighter hp 10 AC 2 (plate mail + shield) Alignment stupid, Weapons long sword & dagger"

+I really like the light-hearted tone and quest.
+Would be perfect for a quiet saturday evening with friends.

+## In The Woods (Monster Parts) (Delete)

+Creepy walk in grimdark woods.
+Meh.

+## Mines Claws and Princesses (Will Play)

+Great layout!
+The artwork is a little rough, but clear.
+It has charm.

+I bet I could run this thing with minimal prep.

+## Orcs in Tarodun's Tomb (Will Play)

+Claims to be a good fit for first time players.
+I'm down.

+The orc generator is gold.

+Nice, clean, small map.
+OH LAYOUT!
+Be still my heart.
+Gorgeous.

+I'm sold.
+I'll run this.

 ##